SadZam/COMP8420-Major-Project-Psychassist/README.md

 3. **Install the required packages:**

-## Data Preprocessing
+## Jupyter file - COMP8420_MajorProject_Psychassist
 1. **Load the dataset:**
     Ensure your dataset is in the same directory as your script, named `mentalhealth_data.csv`.

 2. **Preprocess the data:**
     Clean and preprocess the text data by removing special characters, stopwords, and performing lemmatization.
 Generate sentiment labels using the VADER sentiment analyzer.
 Shown in the notebook.

-## Model Selection
+3. Model Selection
    This project uses multiple pre-trained models from Hugging Face for emotion recognition and for text summarisation:

  **Emotion-Specific Models:**
     - `j-hartmann/emotion-english-distilroberta-base`